-Before you decide to refinance your mortgage with a debt consolidation loan, seek help from a licensed mortgage broker or financial adviser.
-In some cases, a debt consolidation mortgage can see you paying more in interest charges and fees if the loan is not structured correctly.
-This is because you may be turning short term debts into long-term debts, and thus paying more interest over time.
+Before you decide to refinance your mortgage with a debt consolidation loan, it might be worth seeking personalised advice from a licensed mortgage broker or financial adviser.
+In some cases, a debt consolidation mortgage can see you paying more in interest, charges and fees, if the loan is not structured correctly.
+This is because you may be turning short term debts into long-term debts, and therefore paying more interest over time.

-Refinancing to a debt consolidation loan involves reviewing your existing debts (and mortgage), and combining them into a new mortgage so that you have one monthly repayment, instead of several repayments.
+Refinancing to a debt consolidation loan involves reviewing your existing debts, including your mortgage, and combining them into a new mortgage so that you have one monthly repayment, instead of several repayments.

 Many consolidate their debts to try and make their loan repayments more affordable.
 However, this strategy must make financial sense where the cost of the new loan including fees and interest is less than what you are currently paying on all your debts.